florence/esterel-calculus/README.txt

       `model-test.rkt`:
             The primary testing harness.
 Runs a fixed set of tests and a small set of random tests.
+      `keep-A.rkt`
+            Tests for properties about the reduction semantics and control varialbes
+      `constructivitiy.rkt`
+            Tests focused on constructivity

 redex/test/long-test: contains harnesses for long running tests.
       `external.rkt`: